jupyter/governance/executive_council.md

 ### How can an EC member be removed?

 The EC may vote to remove an EC member.
 A removal motion passes if two-thirds of the entire EC votes in favor of removal.
 All EC members are expected to vote without recusal, including the member in question.

+(union-of-councils)=
+### The Union of Councils

+The Union of Councils (UoC) is the union of the membership of these groups:

+- All Subproject Councils
+- All Standing Committees
+- All Working Groups

+It makes up the voting body that [elects members of the Executive Council](#ec-electors).

 ## Bootstrapping the Executive Council